Dion Fortune's "Mystical Meditations on the Collects"

 08 Message for the week beginning 23rd February 2020

 This Collect observes that we are ‘justly punished for our offences’ and asks that we should be ‘mercifully delivered by thy goodness….’

-Dion Fortune seems to have anticipated this change of attitude.
-She says: "If we applied to our spiritual life some of the knowledge which a deeper understanding of the human mind is bringing to light, we might get an insight into the nature of much suffering which we fondly believe to be vicarious."
+Dion Fortune acknowledges this when she writes: "If we applied to our spiritual life some of the knowledge which a deeper understanding of the human mind is bringing to light, we might get an insight into the nature of much suffering which we fondly believe to be vicarious."

 Keynote: Be still, and know that I am God

-Achieving 'stillness' can be a challenge.
-Continuous activity, whirling thoughts and overwhelming feelings are all familiar, each in their own way producing the opposite of 'stillness.'
-Lots of Doing, not much Being.
+Achieving 'stillness' is so difficult.
+Frantic activity, whirling thoughts and overwhelming feelings are all familiar, each coming between us and 'stillness.'
+Lots of Doing, not enough Being.